What happens if Trump is convicted in New York? No one can really say

 "I want you to understand that I will, if necessary and appropriate," Merchan said.

-It's a possibility that officials in state and federal agencies have begun preparing for, according to a New York corrections source, who said the Secret Service has met with local jail officials.
+It's a possibility that officials in state and federal agencies, including the Secret Service, have already had to consider, conferring after the judge in the case threatened Trump with jail after his 10th violation of a gag order.
 As a former president, Trump is entitled to Secret Service protection for the rest of his life, wherever he happens to be.
 Behind bars, corrections officers would in turn be responsible for protecting those agents assigned to Trump.

 Officials must have a plan in place, just in case, said Levin.

-Note: Update: The jury found Trump guilty on all charges.
-Follow the latest updates here.
-Our earlier story is below.
-Editor's note: This article previously mischaracterized the nature of discussions between local and federal officials.